 Mike McCloskey, a dairy farmer and chairman of the immigration task force for the National Milk Producers Federation, said dairy farmers face a "unique labor crisis," but they also know how hard it can be to get an immigration reform bill through Congress.
 "But we simply cannot and will not stop working to find a solution," McCloskey said.
 "Dairy needs workers for our industry to sustain itself.
 It's that simple, and it's that dire."

-The United Farm Workers and its foundation stated the groups "are enthusiastic about passing legislation that honors all farm workers who feed America by creating a way for undocumented farm workers to apply for legal status and a roadmap to earn citizenship in the future without compromising farm workers' existing wages and legal protections," said Arturo Rodriguez, president emeritus of United Farmworkers and spokesperson for the UFW Foundation.
+The United Farm Workers and its foundation stated the groups "are enthusiastic about passing legislation that honors all farm workers who feed America by creating a way for undocumented farm workers to apply for legal status and a roadmap to earn citizenship in the future without compromising farm workers' existing wages and legal protections," said Arturo Rodriguez, President Emeritus of United Farmworkers & Spokesperson of UFW Foundation.

 "Today is a milestone because this bill will finally bring stability to the agricultural industry," Rodriguez said.

 Other groups issuing statements backing the bill include Western Growers, National Farmers Union, the North American Meat Institute and the National Turkey Federation.

 Chris Clayton can be reached at Chris.Clayton@dtn.com

 Follow him on Twitter @ChrisClaytonDTN